 Don’t underestimate the importance of a bit of clever styling to sell your garden.
 Cox & Cox’s Richard Bell knows all too well the difference outdoor furnishings make.
 ‘Help potential buyers visualise the dream by setting the scene with a stylish dining set or some loungers,’ he advises.
 ‘Perhaps with some outdoor lights and a brazier to show that they can keep using it long after the sun goes down.’

-4. Create an extra room
+4. Create an extra room in an outbuilding

 While internal renovations and extensions an be extortionately expensive and inconvenient, garden buildings are far more straightforward.
 Kiarna Benson of Tiger Sheds comments: “An excellent way to increase the value of a property is to add a garden building.